MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 ## Which versions of Microsoft 365 Apps for enterprise include the background service for Microsoft Search in Bing?

-Version 2005 is expected to be the first version of Microsoft 365 Apps for enterprise that will install this background service on domain-joined devices running Windows.
-The background service will be included with new installations and with updates to existing installations of Microsoft 365 Apps for enterprise.
+Version 2005 is the first version of Microsoft 365 Apps for enterprise that installs this background service on domain-joined devices running Windows.
+The background service is included with new installations and with updates to existing installations of Microsoft 365 Apps for enterprise.

-The following table shows the tentative release schedule for Version 2005 for the various update channels of Microsoft 365 Apps for enterprise.
+The following table shows, for each update channel, the initial version of Microsoft 365 Apps for enterprise in which the background service is included.

-> [!NOTE]
-> All the italicized information in the table is tentative and subject to change.
-We will update the table as specific versions and release dates are determined.

 |Update channel      | Version  | Release date  |
 |---------|---------|---------|